Skip to main content

 • kubectl access to the cluster, with cluster-admin permissions.

-1. Install levoai Helm repo
+1. Add levoai Helm repo

-helm repo add levoai https://charts.levo.ai && helm repo update
+helm repo add levoai https://charts.levo.ai && helm repo update levoai

 2. Create levoai namespace & install Sensor